Informal fallacy: Arguments and fallacies

 Only arguments can constitute a fallacy.
-Various erroneous expressions do not count as fallacies because no argument was made, e.g. because no reasons were cited or no assertion was made.
+Various erroneous expressions do not count as fallacies because no argument is made, e.g. because no reasons are cited or no assertion is made.
 The core idea of arguments is that the premises support the conclusion or that the conclusion follows from the premises.
 Deductively valid arguments offer the strongest form of support: for them, it is impossible for the conclusion to be false if all the premises are true.
 The premises in non-deductive arguments offer a certain degree of support for their conclusion but they are defeasible: it is possible for all the premises to be true and the conclusion to be false.
-Defeasible arguments may still be rationally compelling despite being fallible.
-So they do not automatically constitute fallacies.
+Defeasible arguments may still be rationally compelling despite being fallible, so they do not automatically constitute fallacies.
 The premises of an argument may be seen as the foundation on which the conclusion is built.
 According to this analogy, two things can go wrong and turn an argument into a fallacy.
 It could be that the foundation is shaky.
 But even a solid foundation is not helpful if it does not provide support for the conclusion in question.

 Traditionally, fallacies have been defined by three necessary conditions: "a fallacy (i) is an argument, (ii) that is invalid, and (iii) appears to be valid."
 This definition covers only formal fallacy since it has deductive invalidity as a necessary condition.
 But it can easily be modified to include informal fallacy by replacing this condition with a more general term, like logical weakness or incorrect reasoning.
 The last clause includes a psychological element in referring to how the argument appears to the arguer.
 This clause is used to distinguish genuine fallacies from mere mistakes in reasoning, for example, due to carelessness.
 The idea is that fallacies have an alluring element that goes beyond mere carelessness by seducing us into committing the mistake, thereby explaining why they are committed in the first place.
 Some philosophers reject this appeal to appearances because the reference to psychology would complicate the investigation in various ways.
 One issue is that appearances are different for different people.
-This problem would also involve social sciences in order to determine which reference group of people to consult for defining fallacies.
+This problem also involves social studies in order to determine which reference group of people to consult for defining fallacies.
 It has been suggested that, at its core, the study of fallacies is about normative aspects of arguments and not about their persuasive force, which is studied by empirical psychology instead.